loganmj/combat-calculator/Docs/Math.md

 - $n$ is the total number of possible results
 - $k$ is the success threshold value
 - $j$ is the attacker's weapon Armor Pierce stat

+## Factoring in Invulnerable saves
+In Warhammer 40k, units can have an Invulnerable Save stat.
+An invulnerable save is an alternative save stat that puts an upper limit on the effect of armor pierce.
+For example, Space Marine Terminators have a Save stat of 2+ and an Invulnerable Save stat of 4+.
+This means that the effects of armor pierce (or any similar effect that negatively impacts the save value) can at worst reduce the effective save stat to a 4+.
+If a unit of Space Marine
+Terminators were attacked with a weapon that had an Armor Pierce of 3, then instead of their Save stat being reduced to 5+ for the calculation, the Invulnerable Save value of 4+ is used instead.

+When calculating the effect of armor pierce on the save roll, the invulnerable save can be factored in as follows:

+$$I = \min((n - (k - 1) + j), (h))$$

+where
+- $I$ represents the effective save value
+- $n$ is the total number of possible results
+- $k$ is the success threshold value
+- $j$ is the attacker's weapon Armor Pierce stat
+- $h$ is the defender's Invulnerable Save stat